apache/pulsar/docs/AdminTools.md

 #### list all clusters

-It gives a list of call created clusters in Pulsar system.
+It gives a list of all created clusters in Pulsar system.

 ###### CLI